Snowpipe Streaming high-performance architecture with Apache Iceberg™ tables¶

 How it works¶

 Snowpipe Streaming ingests data through the PIPE object into your target Iceberg table.
-Snowflake creates Iceberg-compatible Apache Parquet data files with corresponding Iceberg metadata, and uploads them to your configured external cloud storage location.
-The data is made available as a Snowflake-managed Iceberg table registered with Snowflake as the Iceberg catalog.
+Snowflake creates Iceberg-compatible Apache Parquet data files with corresponding Iceberg metadata, and the data is made available as a Snowflake-managed Iceberg table registered with Snowflake as the Iceberg catalog.

 Get started¶